Azure/basic-data-protection-for-Azure-VMs/README.md

 ## Sign up for preview
 Sign-up for the preview via this [form](https://forms.office.com/r/8Y0zNYU3Pu).
 You will receive an email notification once you are enrolled for the preview.
 It usually takes 5 business days.

-## Feedback
-Please fill up this feedback [form](https://forms.office.com/r/XHgDNb8zi1) as you try out the preview.
-Your feedback is crucial to help us improve our product.

 ## Supported configurations
 - VMs using SKUs that support premium storage
 - Single instance Virtual machines